 Reprogramming the City features over 40 richly-illustrated projects from numerous cities across 17 countries.
 The book offers an unparalleled collection of real-world examples of how existing urban elements are being reimagined to perform alternate functions, or assume entirely new roles in the city.

 The book is organized into the thematic chapters of Food and Water, Housing and Shelter, Health and Wellbeing, Energy and Ecology and Renewal and Recovery, showing how the full range of human needs can be realized from the assets cities already have in place through adaptive reuse.

 - 214 pages with over 300 color photographs and illustrations

-- A new paradigm of urban creativity that designs with the city, not for it.
+- A new paradigm of resourceful urbanism that designs with the city, not for it.

 Projects featured in Reprogramming the City include:

 Water Billboard | Lima, Peru Repurposing a billboard to produce fresh drinking water for local residents

 Air Orchard | Lima, Peru Growing pollution free produce with a water billboard-fed irrigation system